argoproj/argo-workflows/docs/argo-core-concepts.md

 1. It defines the workflow to be executed.
 1. It stores the state of the workflow.

 Because of these dual responsibilities, a `Workflow` should be treated as a "live" object.
 It is not only a static definition, but is also an "instance" of said definition.
-(If it isn't clear what this means, it will be explained below.)
+(If it isn't clear what this means, it will be explained below).

 ### Workflow Spec